Finding Primary Sources

 - If the material described sounds like something you can use, print the page.

-- In order to locate and obtain copies of specific records that may be of interest to you, you must contact the National Archives facility that maintains the material(s) you found described in the ARC search.
+- In order to locate and obtain copies of specific records that may be of interest to you, you must contact the National Archives facility that maintains the material(s) you found described in the catalog search.
 Using the address that appears on the "Contact" line of the page(s) you printed in step E above, contact the facility.
 Use our sample letter as a guide to compose your message.

 There are other ways to search online for information about records at the National Archives.
 You can try: